 “Testing is recommended, if not required, before starting a new job, transferring to a different school or volunteering,” says Dr. Qin.
 “Testing is especially important in schools, health care environments and other places where the risk of TB is increased because of close contact between people who may be ill or have weak immune systems.”

 Two types of tests are used to detect TB in the body:

 For the TB skin test, a liquid called tuberculin is injected into the skin of the forearm.
 Within two or three days, a health care professional checks the injection site for a bump or raised area that can indicate infection with the TB bacteria.

 A blood test can detect TB bacteria.
 The test measures how strong a person’s immune system reacts to TB bacteria by testing the person’s blood in a laboratory.

 A positive TB test result means only that TB bacteria has been detected.
 It does not indicate whether the person has active TB or a latent infection.
 This requires additional testing.

 TB disease can be diagnosed by medical history, physical examination, chest X-ray, and other lab tests.

-Both TB disease and LTBI can be treated.
+Both TB and LTBI can be treated.
 TB disease is treated by taking several drugs as recommended by a health care provider.
 Treatment for latent TB is based on the person’s chances of developing TB disease.
 People at low risk for developing TB may not need treatment.